All you need to know about DOMS

 What is DOMS?

-Delayed Onset Muscle Soreness occurs after a period of hours.
-This means that initially you will feel great after your exercise session but later that day or even the next day (depending on when you exercised) the soreness and stiffness will set in.
-Generally you find this happens after you have been inactive, sitting or lying down for a few hours.
+DOMS from exercising isn’t immediate, it occurs after a period of hours.
+This means that initially you will feel great after your exercise session but in 24-72 hrs the unmistakable DOMS soreness and stiffness will set in.
+Typically, you’ll find this happens after you have been inactive, sitting or lying down for a few hours.
 During this time your muscles cool down, blood flow returns to normal and your body realises it has been made to do some form of activity that it wasn’t expecting.
 Lactic acid build-up and trauma to the muscles sends the body into a healing process and before you know it’s difficult to get around.
 DOMS usually lasts between 3 and 5 days.

-Can it be prevented?
+Can DOMS be prevented?

-If you are new to exercise or returning after illness, injury or pregnancy, start slowly and gradually build up.
+- If you are new to exercise or returning after illness, injury or pregnancy, start slowly and gradually build up.
 Choose beginner versions of resistance exercises and try not to force yourself to work at a certain intensity level or lift a certain amount of weight.
 Pushing yourself too hard will not only result in a case of DOMS but you also run the risk of injury.

-Make sure you warm up and cool down properly (at least five minutes each) aiming to gradually raise your pulse and blood flow to muscles for the warm up, and gradually lowering your pulse and blood flow to muscles for the cool down.
+- Make sure you warm up and cool down properly (at least five minutes each) aiming to gradually raise your pulse and blood flow to muscles for the warm up, and gradually lowering your pulse and blood flow to muscles for the cool down.
 Doing this for the cool down is particularly important for preventing blood pooling in the calf muscles.

-Another tip to reduce the likelihood of DOMS is to make sure you stretch well at the end of your exercise session.
+- Another tip to reduce the likelihood of DOMS is to make sure you stretch well at the end of your exercise session.
 Static stretches are particularly good and should be held for between 30-60 seconds.

 Because the cause of DOMS is similar to a minor injury, it is often treated in the same way.
 Make sure you include an active recovery component in your workout to help your body cool down and return to normal slowly.
 Doing so allows the lactic acid which builds up during exercise to be removed from your muscles as your heart rate gradually slows down.

 (c) Copyright ifeelgood 24/7 express health clubs – updated 18th February 2020